This is everything you ever wanted in a chocolate ice cream. And I mean everything. Really.

 Instructions

-For the chocolate syrup:
+For the chocolate mixture:

 - Cook over medium heat and let boil for 30 seconds.